Sowmyatn1/Student_Success_Analysis_SQL_Project/README.md

 | `exam_score`                 | Final exam score                               | `float`                             |
 | `hours_studied`              | Number of hours studied per week               | `integer`                           |

+## 📈 Key Takeaways
+Balanced involvement in academics and extracurriculars boosts exam performance.

+Higher study hours generally lead to better scores, especially beyond 11 hours/week.

+A holistic routine that includes good sleep, tutoring, and attendance is common among top performers.

+Data-driven insights can help shape educational strategies and personal study plans.

+## 🛠️ Tools Used
+SQL: For querying and analyzing the data

+DBMS: Any SQL-supported platform like PostgreSQL, MySQL, or SQLite

+## 📚 Future Enhancements
+Visualizing trends using Power BI or Tableau

+Incorporating more variables like socioeconomic status or parental involvement

+Performing predictive modeling with Python or R